 Introduction

-“United States is home to 5 percent of the world’s population but 25 percent of its prisoners.
+“The United States is home to 5 percent of the world’s population but 25 percent of its prisoners.
 We have more total prisoners than any other country in the world”.

 The U.S. has a longstanding history of racial bias in the criminal justice system, depicted by the disproportionate makeup of African American prisoners as opposed to the general populace.
-Black Americans comprise about only 13% of the US population, but make up 40% of those incarcerated.
+Black Americans comprise only 13% of the U.S. population but constitute 40% of those incarcerated.
 As stated in the Vera Institute’s 2018 report, An Unjust Burden: The Disparate Treatment of Black Americans in the Criminal Justice System, the deep rootedness of this systemic bias makes it a complex and challenging problem to solve, but one without which true justice cannot be served.
 Investigating this bias requires a robust data-oriented approach based on legal sentencing guidelines and historical sentencing records.
 According to the U.S. Constitution, citizens have a right to access criminal trial proceedings.
-However, these information have been difficult to obtain, and in practice, the right is rarely granted.
+However, this information has been difficult to obtain, and in practice, the right is rarely granted.
 In other words, “the public does not have access to high quality, large-scale information about the federal criminal justice system, and therefore, much of what happens in criminal courts remains opaque”.
-While sentencing guidelines inform decision-makers on the corresponding penalties for every processed trial, appointed judges still hold discretion on each case’s outcome, allowing personal biases to obstruct justice.
+While sentencing guidelines inform decision-makers of the corresponding penalties for every processed trial, appointed judges still hold discretion on each case’s outcome, allowing personal biases to obstruct justice.

 There have been many recent efforts investigating bias in criminal sentencing.
 One source that has amalgamated the results of multiple studies over the years is that of The Sentencing Project.
 They published a report that chronicles the racial disparity in each stage of the U.S. criminal justice system and proposed some underlying causes throughout the system.
-Similarly, this study offered a historical and analytical context for understanding racial disparities in American criminal justice system.
+Similar research offers a historical and analytical context for understanding racial disparities in the American criminal justice system.
 However, previous work is either outdated or does not take a data science approach to address this problem.

-JUSTFAIR, an initiative presented by QSIDE which aims to bring transparency to the criminal justice system in the United States by making archived court records publicly available in an aggregated format to facilitate analysis, leads a great start to reveal and investigate biases using data-drive approaches.
+JUSTFAIR is an initiative presented by QSIDE to bring transparency to the criminal justice system in the United States by making archived court records publicly available in an aggregated format to facilitate analysis.
+This initiative is a leader in investigating biases in the justice system using data-driven approaches.
 So far, JUSTFAIR has built a database of criminal sentencing decisions and analyzed sentencing disparity at a federal level.
 This project is a subsequent effort of the JUSTFAIR initiative to expand the project to the state-level scope.
-Therefore, the project described in this document will have the same objective but focuses on the level of state courts, specifically, criminal sentences of the state of North Carolina using more recent data.
+Therefore, the project described in this document will have the same objective but will focus on the level of state courts, specifically criminal sentences in North Carolina, using more recent data.

 The first output of this project will be the database that links information about defendants and their demographic characteristics with information about their federal crimes, sentences, and the identity of the sentencing judge for the state of North Carolina.
-This will be constructed to the standards of the larger JUSTFAIR initiative.
+We construct this database to the standards of the larger JUSTFAIR initiative.
 The publication of the database will allow for independent research of the criminal justice system of North Carolina.
 The possibility of scrutiny can promote accountability to elected and appointed public officials participating in the system.

-The second deliverable of this project will be to produce analyses that investigate whether the decisions made in the criminal court system of North Carolina are biased against groups of people of different demographics, including race.
+The second deliverable of this project is to analyze whether the decisions made in the criminal court system of North Carolina are biased against groups of people of different demographics, including race.
 We will answer whether people of different demographics are prosecuted the same way, that is, whether justice is being served for all people equally.